jchristopher/searchwp-modal-search-form/README.md

 # SearchWP Modal Search Form

-Use SearchWP Modal Search Form to easily integrate a modal search form into your WordPress website!
+Use SearchWP Modal Search Form to easily integrate an accessible, lightweight modal search form into your WordPress website!
 SearchWP Modal Search Form **does not require [SearchWP](https://searchwp.com/?utm_source=wordpressorg&utm_medium=link&utm_content=readme&utm_campaign=modalform)** but it will utilize SearchWP if it's installed and activated! :thumbsup:

 ![Examples of SearchWP Modal Search Form](assets/searchwp-modal-form-examples.gif?raw=true "Examples of SearchWP Modal Search Form")

 Beyond the information made available in this `README` there is [full documentation](https://searchwp.com/extensions/modal-form/?utm_source=wordpressorg&utm_medium=link&utm_content=readme&utm_campaign=modalform) available as well.

-### What makes it better than other modals?
+### What makes it different than other modals?

-The philosophy behind SearchWP Modal Search Form is to make it easy to implement modal search forms but perhaps even more important make it a great developer experience.
+The philosophy behind SearchWP Modal Search Form is to make it easy to implement accessible and lightweight modal search forms but perhaps even more important make it a great developer (and user) experience.

 SearchWP Modal Search Form directly integrates with WordPress in the way you use it, and the default modal form theme builds upon the styles put in place by your active theme, making the overhead as small as possible.
 There's a full template loader built in as well, allowing you to _fully customize_ your SearchWP Modal Search Form with minimal hassle.